Last Updated | November 23, 2021

 Overview: Patient Scheduling Workflow

-Every week, a medical service provider, a hospital, or a medical practice schedules several appointments.
+Every week, a telemedicine software vendors, a hospital, or a medical practice schedules several appointments.

 Scheduling responsibilities such as sending reminders, negotiating follow-ups, and scheduling new appointments for a thriving clinical workflow are crucial.
 Doing each of these tasks manually often sucks up valuable time and decreases productivity.
 This often causes patients to lose patience and complain.
 Luckily, there are several options available today that can help clinicians to automate these arduous tasks.
 One of them is Electronic Health Records or (EHR).